"

 Nurses can encourage clients to set realistic expectations, look at situations more positively, see problems as opportunities, and refute negative thoughts to stay positive and minimize stress.
 Setting realistic expectations and positively reframing the way one looks at stressful situations can make life seem more manageable.
 Clients should be encouraged to keep challenges in perspective and do what they can reasonably do to move forward.[22]

 Mindfulness is a form of meditation that uses breathing and thought techniques to create an awareness of one’s body and surroundings.
 Research suggests that mindfulness can have a positive impact on stress, anxiety, and depression.[23]
 Additionally, guided imagery may be helpful for enhancing relaxation.
-The use of guided imagery provides a narration that the mind can focus in on during the activity.
+The use of guided imagery provides a narration that the mind can focus on during the activity.
 For example, as the nurse encourages a client to use mindfulness and relaxation breathing, they may say, “As you breathe in, imagine waves rolling gently in.
 As you breathe out, imagine the waves rolling gently back out to sea.”
+Read more about mindfulness techniques in the Coping section of this chapter.

 WHO Stress Management Guide